-As indicated in , the average indoor PM2.5 levels experienced an average of an 81% reduction compared to the average outdoor PM2.5 before implementation, while the indoor PM2.5 levels after implementation experienced a 95% reduction when compared to outdoor air quality measured during the same period.
+As indicated in Table 1, the average indoor PM2.5 levels experienced an average of an 81% reduction compared to the average outdoor PM2.5 before implementation, while the indoor PM2.5 levels after implementation experienced a 95% reduction when compared to outdoor air quality measured during the same period.
 Fluctuations in indoor PM2.5 concentrations were significantly reduced after the upgrades and maintained an average indoor PM2.5 level of below 12 μg/m3 even though outdoor PM2.5 values fluctuated between 4 μg/m3 and 505 μg/m3.
 Indoor monitoring sites that were specifically targeted by the upgrades showed even greater reductions in PM2.5 concentrations.

 The importance of monitoring indoor air quality has become increasingly important in developing nations that face air pollution problems like China, and so is relevant to many similar areas around the world.
 Results from this study could mitigate the health effects of air pollution on members of institutions by such use of air filters and positive building pressurization.